 Joints are swollen, painful, and stiff in the morning and often become deformed after many years

 Sometimes RA affects other parts of your body, including your heart, lungs, eyes, and blood vessels

 Doctors can tell if you have RA based on your symptoms, x-rays, and blood tests

 Treatments can include medicines, exercise, and sometimes surgery

-RA is an autoimmune disease Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+RA is an autoimmune disease Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more .
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more .
 The immune system is part of your body's defense system, which helps protect you from illness and infection.
 In an autoimmune disease, your immune system attacks parts of your own body by mistake—in RA, your immune system attacks your joints and sometimes other parts of your body.
 Doctors don't know exactly what causes your immune system to attack your joints.